SkyTruth: Oil Spill Monitoring

 SkyTruth continuously monitors oil spill activity, investigating United States Coast Guard National Response Center reports and calculating estimates of spill volume from confirmed surface slicks.
 SkyTruth monitors the chronic leak from Taylor Energy site 23501.

 Oil Pollution from Vessels: Cerulean

-SkyTruth has developed a machine learning model that scans thousands of satellite images a day to identify oil slicks at sea and link slicks with vessel traffic to identify likely polluters.
+SkyTruth has developed a machine learning model called Cerulean that scans thousands of satellite images a day to identify oil slicks at sea and link slicks with vessel traffic to identify likely polluters.
 These slicks typically result from illegal bilge dumping, in which vessels release oily bilge water into marine waters offshore.
-Called Cerulean, this model will soon allow law enforcement, local communities, and others to hold polluters accountable for this routine, but illegal activity.
+This model will soon allow law enforcement, local communities, and others to hold polluters accountable for this routine, but illegal activity.

 Conservation Vision

-More broadly, SkyTruth is working to apply machine learning and cloud compute technology to a range of environmental challenges, taking advantage of the exponential growth in satellite data now available and new technologies allow rapid analysis of large datasets.
-They call this initiative Conservation Vision.
+SkyTruth is developing a machine learning and cloud computing initiative known as Conversation Vision to address a range of environmental challenges.
+The initiative uses satellite imagery and large geospatial datasets, supported by advances in satellite data availability and cloud-based computing, to monitor and analyze environmental change.

-For a summary of SkyTruth's impacts over its 20 year history see Twenty Years of SkyTruth Success.